nirajp82/AmazonAuroraPostgreSQL/10_PostgreSQL_Command/02_Part_B_Explain.md

 **Why Merge Join?**

-* Inputs already sorted or sortable
+* Inputs are already sorted or can be sorted efficiently
+* Merges two sorted lists to produce join output

 **When GOOD**